 Veronique and Holey formulated this serum specifically for sensitive and breakout-prone skin types.
 It uses two stable derivatives of vitamin C—tetrahexyldecyl ascorbate and magnesium ascorbyl phosphate—so that you get the same brightening and antioxidant effects of vitamin C minus any irritation, plus it has glutathione for healthier overall skin barrier function.

 Yet another more stable and sensitive skin-friendly vitamin C serum that uses tetrahexyldecyl ascorbate as the antioxidant.
 And the brand’s backed by dermatologists for a super-smart formulation that also gives your skin bakuchiol, vitamin B5, and vitamin E in one product.

-This gentle, soothing serum absorbs quickly for brighter, more even skin—it uses vitamin C derivative tetrahexyldecyl ascorbate along with other fruit-based antioxidants and algae for moisture and a nourished complexion.
+This gentle, soothing serum absorbs quickly for brighter, more even skin—it uses vitamin C and its derivative tetrahexyldecyl ascorbate along with antioxidants like turmeric and camu camu for moisture and a nourished complexion.

 And you can learn more about vitamin C in our episode of Dear Derm, below:

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.